 The Pre-Professional Program is a rigorous training program designed to prepare students for a professional career within the ballet industry.
 CBA students are accepted by invitation and audition only.
 In addition to classes in ballet technique, students are required to train in other genres such as contemporary, hip hop, jazz, and tap in order to enrich and diversify their dance experience.
 In addition to the CBA faculty, guest teachers and choreographers will be brought in throughout the year.
 Although the primary focus is on classical ballet repertoire, new works will also be created for Pre-Professional students each year.
 The process of working with a choreographer and the opportunity to experience different styles of movement are integral to training today’s students to become tomorrow’s professional dancers.
 In addition to their rigorous schedule of dance instruction, these students will act as ambassadors for CBA, traveling to local schools and community centers to perform and demonstrate as part of Charlottesville Ballet’s outreach programs.
 These talented students will have opportunities to perform on stage alongside the professional dancers of Charlottesville Ballet with several added performance opportunities.

 Students are evaluated for placement at the start of every academic year and placed in a level according to technical advancement and skill.
-CBA Principal Sara Clayborne designs each student’s class schedule tailored to his or her strengths and needs.
-Please note that invitations to join the Pre-Professional program will be included with selected students’ end of year evaluation & placement letter.
-An invitation is solely at the discretion of CBA Principal Sara Clayborne.
+Each student’s class schedule is tailored to his or her strengths and needs.
+An invitation is solely at the discretion of the CBA Principal.
 Financial assistance is also available through an application process for all families that qualify for assistance.

 Charlottesville Ballet’s adult classes are for adults of any age.
 We offer classes for all experience levels and physical abilities.
 Our adult classes are perfect for adults who danced in their youth and want to enjoy movement again, college students wishing to continue their training, or even adults that have never danced before.
 Below is a list of adult classes that may be offered: